brotatotes/bht-automation/bht gen 1/Matthew/Chapter 25/Matthew 25 3 bht.md

 3. "Now these foolish virgins, though they took up a lamp of a profession, yet were unconcerned for the oil of grace, to fill, maintain, and trim this lamp: they were ignorant of the nature and use of true grace; they saw no need of it, and therefore did not ask for it, or about it; they neglected it, made light of it, and denied it as useless; and being destitute of it, took up their profession without it; and in this lay their folly."

 ### John Wesley:
-1. "The foolish took no oil with them" - This highlights the lack of preparation and foresight on the part of the foolish individuals.
-They did not have enough oil to sustain their lamps, symbolizing a lack of faith and spiritual readiness.
+1. "The foolish took no oil with them — No more than kept them burning just for the present."

-2. "No more than kept them burning just for the present" - This emphasizes the short-sightedness of the foolish individuals.
-They only had enough oil to keep their lamps burning for the immediate moment, without considering the future or potential challenges that may arise.
+2. "None to supply their future want, to recruit their lamp's decay."

-3. "A lamp and oil with it, is faith working by love" - This statement underscores the importance of both faith and love in the Christian life.
-The lamp represents faith, while the oil symbolizes love.
-True faith is not just a passive belief but is active and fueled by love for God and others.
+3. "The lamp is faith.
+A lamp and oil with it, is faith working by love."

 ## Generation Details